c0v3rt0p/grav-plugin-matomo-php/README.md

     bin/gpm install iplocate

-This will install the IPLocate plugin into your `/user/plugins` directory within Grav.
+This will install the Matomo-PHP plugin into your `/user/plugins` directory within Grav.
 Its files can be found under `/your/site/grav/user/plugins/matomo-php`.

 ### Manual Installation